JustinBloemeke/it-troubleshooting-playbook/README.md

 ## Overview

-This repository is a practical IT support knowledge base designed for common help desk, desktop support, and entry-level IT scenarios.
-It includes step-by-step troubleshooting guides for issues such as slow computers, printer problems, network connectivity, password resets, and new employee workstation setup.

-The goal of this project is to create clear, organized, and easy-to-follow documentation that could be useful for new IT technicians, students, and soon-to-be graduates entering their first technical support roles.

 ## Purpose

-This project was created to demonstrate and strengthen real-world IT support skills, including:

-- Troubleshooting common hardware, software, and network issues
+This playbook is a growing collection of real-world IT troubleshooting guides and case studies.
+Each guide is written to document the issue, symptoms, troubleshooting process, root cause, and resolution.

+The goal of this project is to practice clear technical documentation while building a reference for common help desk, desktop support, and NOC-style troubleshooting scenarios.

+## Skills Demonstrated

+- Windows troubleshooting
+- Hardware and USB device isolation
+- Event Viewer log analysis
+- Windows service troubleshooting
+- Device Manager usage
+- Root cause analysis
-- Writing clear technical documentation
+- Technical documentation
-- Explaining technical steps in a user-friendly way
-- Organizing support procedures for repeatable use
-- Building documentation that could support help desk and desktop support workflows
+- Help desk-style problem solving

 ## Topics Covered